 After surgery, your child will not be allowed to eat or drink anything for a certain period of time.
 This lets the intestine heal.
-During this time, fluids will be given drinks, or apple juice.
-He or she will slowly move on to solid foods.
-After your child leaves the hospital, the healthcare provider will likely limit his or her activities.
+During this time, fluids, antibiotics water, sports drinks, or apple juice. and will gradually move on to soft then solid After your child leaves the hospital, the healthcare provider will likely limit his or her activities.
 Your child should not do any heavy lifting or play contact sports You will be given a prescription for pain medicine for your child to take at home.